fix8mt/conjure_enum/README.md

 ## d) Reporting issues
 Raise an [issue](https://github.com/fix8mt/conjure_enum/issues) on the github page.
 The executable `srcloctest` should be built when you build the package by default.
-This application does not use any of the `conjure_enum` library and is designed to report on how your compiler handles `std::source_location`.
+This application does not use any of the `conjure_enum` library and is designed to report how your compiler handles `std::source_location`.
 The actual output is implementation dependent.
 See [Results of `source_location`](reference/source_location.md) for implementation specific `std::source_location` results.
 You should attach the output of this application with your issue.
 > [!TIP]
-> Passing the switch `-m` causes `srcloctest` to generate github markdown which you can paste directly into the issue.
+> Use the `-m` switch with `srcloctest` to generate github markdown which you can paste directly into the issue.

 ```C++
 $ ./srcloctest